kessler-frost/anvyl/docs/ai_agent_system.md

 - Manages local infrastructure using Docker primitives
 - Communicates with agents on other hosts
 - Provides natural language interface for infrastructure management
-- Uses LangChain for intelligent tool selection and execution
+- Uses Pydantic AI for intelligent tool selection and execution
 - Runs on local LLMs via LMStudio for privacy and cost control

 ## Architecture